 Businesses that package and transport materials from one location to another should use protective packaging.
 To maintain a product in excellent condition, it must be protected from moisture and other corrosion-causing impurities.
-Metals, particularly iron, are particularly susceptible to corrosion because of excessive moisture exposure. v, or VCI for short, are many solutions to deal with corrosion.
+Metals, particularly iron, are susceptible to corrosion because of excessive moisture exposure.
 VCIs are chemical substances that prevent corrosion inside a container.
 They are highly effective for ferrous and non-ferrous metals.

-What are the Different kinds of VCI Products?
+3. What are the Different types of VCI?

-- Paper – Available for applications that require metal products to be wrapped or layered inside a container.
+- VCI Paper: Available for applications that require metal products to be wrapped or layered inside a container.
 The paper is coated with VCI on both sides, providing all-around protection.

-- Film – Ideal for more oversized items and equipment.
-They are available in film rolls that unwind and reveal a plastic film that uses vapor corrosion inhibitors to coat and protect metal surfaces from corrosion.
+- VCI Film: Ideal for more oversized items and equipment.
+They are available in film rolls that unwind and reveal a plastic film that uses vapour corrosion inhibitors to coat and protect metal surfaces from corrosion.

-- Liquid – Once the VCIs have adsorbed on the surface of the metal, they form a hydrophobic barrier that prevents moisture from penetrating the metal
+- VCI Liquid: Once the VCIs have adsorbed on the surface of the metal, they form a hydrophobic barrier that prevents moisture from penetrating the metal

-- Emitter – Lightweight, slim, and compact disks containing corrosion that allow accessibility into tight and restricted spaces to provide rust protection
+- VCI Emitter: Lightweight, slim, and compact disks containing corrosion that allow accessibility into tight and restricted spaces to provide rust protection

-- Bags – Coated completely with VCI compounds that serve as barriers between the metal and the corrosive substance.
+- VCI Bags: Coated completely with VCI compounds that serve as barriers between the metal and the corrosive substance.
 Ideal for assembly and packaging lines

-- Powder – Lay-up, preservation, and mothball applications protect the void areas of interior cavities.
+- VCI Powder: Lay-up, preservation, and mothball applications protect the void areas of interior cavities.
 Applied by dusting, fogging enclosures with a low-pressure air hose or as a solution

-What is the Shelf Life of VCI Products?
+4. What are the Shelf Life of VCI Products?

 - Ferrous: Iron, steel, and cast iron metals